DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/KEYNOA.md

 Before you start, make sure that you fulfill all [prerequisites](/tutorial/Prerequsites).

-If you already used the device before make sure to [reset the device](/reference/reset-device) and [remove any MQTT templates](/reference/mqtt-template#remove-mqtt-template) from the list.
+If you already used the device before, make sure to [reset the device](/reference/reset-device) and [remove any MQTT templates](/reference/mqtt-template#remove-mqtt-template) from the list.

-In the following steps the device configuration is applied to KEYNOA and not to the device.
+In the following steps, the device configuration is applied to KEYNOA and not to the device.
 Hence, the **device is powered off** until KEYNOA is ready.
 The device will be turned on in the end of this guide.

 :::caution
-For a specific application like MQTT only a single template can be applied.
+For a specific application like MQTT, only a single template can be applied.
-If multiple MQTT Templates exist the newer template will be ignored.
-Hence your new template referring to a new data hub will not be used because another template is already applied.
+If multiple MQTT Templates exist, the newer template will be ignored.
+Hence, your new template referring to a new data hub will not be used because another template is already applied.
 :::

 ## Create Data Hub
-1. In the KEYNOA Cloud create the Data Hub you want your device to connect to.
+1. In KEYNOA, create the Data Hub you want your device to connect to.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)

-2. Select the Azure IoT Central data hub.
+2. Select the Azure IoT Central Data Hub.
 ![KEYNOA](/img/KEYNOA/IoT-Central/Azure_SelectCloudService.png)

-3. Log in with your Microsoft account or with the credentials you find in the KEYNOA credential manager (just click on the lock icon in the header of KEYNOA Cloud).
-This account needs admin privileges in both the azure portal as well as the IoT Hub (see step 4).
+3. Log in with your Microsoft account or with the credentials you find in the KEYNOA "Credentials" section (just click on the lock icon in the header of KEYNOA).
+This account needs admin privileges in both the Azure portal as well as the IoT Hub (see step 4).
 :::caution
-When you log in the first time you will are asked to change your password.
+When you log in the first time, you will be asked to change your password.
-In addition Azure requires to set up two factor authentication to secure the account.
+In addition, Azure requires to set up two factor authentication to secure the account.
-This is a common and reasonable security measurement.
+This is a common and reasonable security practice.
 To do so, we recommend to install the [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) App on your smartphone.
 [Here](https://support.microsoft.com/de-de/account-billing/einrichten-einer-authentator-app-als-%C3%BCberpr%C3%BCfungsmethode-in-zwei-schritten-2db39828-15e1-4614-b825-6e2b524e7c95) you can learn how to use the Microsoft Authenticator.
 :::